OpenBCI/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim constructor please specify:

 - board_id: 8
+- other_info field of BrainFlowInputParams structure should contain Serial Number of BrainBit device

 Supported platforms:

 - Ubuntu 18.04, may work on other Linux OSes, it depends on dynamic library provided by Unicorn
+- May also work on Raspberry PI, if you replace libunicorn.so by library provided by Unicorn for Raspberry PI

 Board Spec: